-Sun has added several new features to the Java language itself.
-All these features are supported by an updated compiler, and all translate to already defined Java bytecode.
-This means that virtual machines can execute these features with no need for an update.
+Several useful syntactic elements were introduced in Java 5.
+All these features are supported by an updated compiler, and all translate to already defined Java bytecode, meaning that virtual machines can execute these features with no need for an update:

-- □ Generics A way to make classes type-safe that are written to work on any arbitrary object type, such as narrowing an instance of a collection to hold a specific object type and eliminating the need to cast objects when taking an object out of the collection. - □ Enhanced for loop A cleaner and less error prone version of the for loop for use with iterators.

-- □ Variable arguments Support for passing an arbitrary number of parameters to a method. - □ Boxing/Unboxing Direct language support for automatic conversion between primitive types and their reference types (such as int and Integer). - □ Type-safe enumerations Clean syntax for defining and using enumerations, supported at the language level. - □ Static import Ability to access static members from a class without need to qualify them with a class name. - □ Meta data Coupled with new tools developed by third-party companies, saves developers the effort of writing boilerplate code by automatically generating the code.
+- □ Generics: A way to make classes type-safe that are written to work on any arbitrary object type, such as narrowing an instance of a collection to hold a specific object type and eliminating the need to cast objects when taking an object out of the collection. - Enhanced for loop: A cleaner and less error-prone version of the for loop for use with iterators. - Variable arguments: Support for passing an arbitrary number of parameters to a method. - Boxing/unboxing: Direct language support for automatic conversion between primitive types and their reference types (such as int and Integer). - Type-safe enumerations: Clean syntax for defining and using enumerations, supported at the language level. - Static import: Ability to access static members from a class without need to qualify them with a class name. - □ Metadata: Coupled with new tools developed by third-party companies, saves developers the effort of writing boilerplate code by automatically generating the code.